turboMaCk/glue/README.md

 ```

 As you can see we're using just `Glue.init`, `Glue.update` and `Glue.view` in these functions to wire child module.
+Also compare to original TEA example we can easily update parent Model an generate additional parent Cmd as well.

 ### Wrap Polymorphic Module

-A "polymorphic module" is what I call TEA modules that have to be integrated into some other app.
-Such a module has usually API like `update : Config msg -> Model -> ( Model, Cmd msg )`.
-These types of modules often perform [child to parent communication](#action-bubbling)
-but let's leave this detail for now.
-Basically these modules are using `Cmd.map`, `Html.map`, and `Sub.map` internally
-so you don't need to map these types in parent module or `Glue` type definition.
+We're going to be using term "polymorphics" just because of the lack of better name.
+What we really mean is a module which already translates its inner `Msg`
+to some `a` by function provided from parrent module.

+Such module can also be generating parrent messages using function passed into its functions
+making it possible to (asynchroniously) notify parent module about certain events.

-To make `Counter` "polymorphic" we can start by adding one extra argument to its `view` function
+To make the `Counter` example "polymorphic" we start by adding one extra argument to its `view` function
 and use `Html.map` internally.
 Then we need to change type annotation of `init` and `update`
-to generic `Cmd msg`.
+to `Cmd msg`.
 Since both function are using just `Cmd.none`
 we don't need to change anything else but that.

 ```elm